 N.B.
-Deadlines are indicative and may be changed at the discretion of the instructor.
+Details are indicative and may be changed at the discretion of the ESC Director.

-Weighting Туре Description 15% Source Assignment Individually, students will source 2 'credible' research articles on the topic of their group's position paper.
+Weighting Туре Description 20% Source Assignment Individually, students will source 2 'credible' research articles on the topic of their group's position paper.
 They will write an essay justifying the credibility of those sources and a summary of the key arguments.
-35% Draft Body Paragraphs Individually, students will write one paragraph towards their group's position paper.
-35% Final Position Paper Each group will submit a final draft of the position paper, incorporating feedback from the different stages of development.
-10% Defence of Final Position Each group will produce an extended piece of writing, defending its position by answering questions posed by the instructor.
-5% Participation Individually, students will be assessed on their contribution toward in-class discussion, analysis of homework reading, activities and exercises, along with group and peer reviewed work.
+40% Draft Body Paragraphs Individually, students will write one paragraph towards their group's position paper.
+30% Final Position Paper Each group will submit a final draft of the position paper, incorporating feedback from the different stages of development.
+10% Presentation & Defence of Final Position Each group will present and defend their position.
+Penalties will occur for weak participation throughout the whole course Participation Penalties will occur in these key areas: Classroom performance, i.e., students will be penalised for remaining uninvolved in discussions and/or being disengaged with classroom exercises, assignments, etc. Completion and submission of assignments, i.e., students will be penalised for not completing formative assignments or for completing a formative assignment in a cursory manner.
+Teamwork by an individual, i.e., a low-level of contribution to teamwork will be penalised.
+Ill manners toward classmates and/or teachers will lead to a penalty.